ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/my-take-on-net-neutrality.md

 <div class="update"><h3 id="update">Update</h3>

 Sottek, in a [later piece][verg] for The Verge:
 >FCC Chairman Tom Wheeler revealed his plan to reclassify ISPs as common carriers under Title II of the Telcommunications Act.
-It's a striking victory for net neutrality advocates who have been fighting for years to solidify internet protections using Title II authority -- and it's the first time the FCC has shown enough backbone to draw a line in the sand against companies like Comcast, AT&T, and Verizon, who are sure to fight viciously in courts.
+It's a striking victory for net neutrality advocates who have been fighting for years to solidify internet protections using Title II authority.
+And it's the first time the FCC has shown enough backbone to draw a line in the sand against companies like Comcast, AT&T, and Verizon, who are sure to fight viciously in courts.

 Finally 🐺